Miscellaneous

 Trade disputes take a variety of forms, including trade remedy cases brought under a country’s own national laws – with oversight via the relevant WTO Agreements – and disputes before an international body like the WTO over whether a country has breached its trade agreement obligations.

-READ: What is the origin of the word sushi?
+READ: What is the main idea of modern philosophy?

 What is the difference between the WTO and bilateral trade agreements?